diazRicardo/auto_RC/README.md

 ![Waveform](images/waveform.png)

-For those wondering, I had to make a mock module of the HC SR04 sensor to be able to simulate my machine
+For those wondering, I had to make a mock module of the HC SR04 sensor in order to give the FSM a simulated distance from obstacle input

 ---